 These Stove Top Chicken Thighs with Mushrooms and Red Wine Sauce are a delicious way to feed your family.
-Make this chicken on the stove top as it's an easy way to get dinner on the table.
+Make this one pot chicken recipe on the stove top as it's an easy way to get dinner on the table.

 Stove Top Chicken Thighs Cooking Tips